Polar Lattices for Lossy Compression: Gaussian Gelfand-Pinsker coding

+are the variances of $S'$ and $Y$, respectively.
+It is worth noting that the idea of using nested binning scheme for this Gaussian Gelfand-Pinsker problem was given in \cite{zamir1}.

-Similarly, we prefer to use a discrete lattice Gaussian distributed version of $S'$ to approach this capacity.
+Similarly, we use a discrete Gaussian version of $S'$ to approach this capacity.
 The idea is to perform MMSE rescaling on $S'$ to get a reversed version of the model shown in Fig. \ref{fig:GPsolu}.
 The analysis is similar to that presented in Section \ref{sec:WZ} and is omitted here for brevity.
 Finally, the reversed solution is given in Fig. \ref{fig:GPMMSE}.

 With some abuse of notation, let $A$ denote the discrete version of $\alpha_qS'$.
 The MMSE rescaling factor $\alpha_c$ for channel coding and $\alpha_q$ for quantization are given by

 and

 respectively.
 The variance $\sigma_a^2$ for $D_{\Lambda, \sigma_a^2}$ is chosen to be $\alpha_q^2 \sigma_{s'}^2$.
 Polar lattices $L_1$ and $L_2$ are accordingly constructed for Gaussian noise variance $\tilde{\sigma}_c^2$ and $\tilde{\sigma}_q^2$, where